 PhD student

 Mr Vishal Kumar is currently a full-time doctoral student at King's College London.
 He received his integrated master's degree from Indian Institute of Science Education and Research (IISER) Mohali with a major in Physics and a minor in Data Sciences.
-He has research experience in applications of Artificial Intelligence (AI) and development of different biomedical diagnostic modalities such as Photoacoustic and Optical-CT systems.
-He is currently exploring Raman spectroscopy as a modality for Post-traumatic Osteoarthritis (PTOA) diagnosis.
+He has research experience in applications of Artificial Intelligence (AI) and development of different biomedical diagnostic modalities such as Photoacoustic.
+He is currently exploring Raman spectroscopy for joint disease diagnosis.

 Ji Chen